 3) Register online using the Mobile App located on the top right of our menu page,

 4) Send us a Facebook message.
 (Oh yes and please find and Like our Facebook Page: Outback Golf Bar Thailand)

 The English Premier Football League is starting again and we will be showing all matches at the Outback.
 Golf continues to be shown in HD, courtesy of Truevision and most of the live Rugby League and Union can be seen in HD, courtesy of Truevision.
 The Outback remains the best live Sports Bar providers anywhere near, with the capability to show up to 7 sport channels at once, catering to all our punters requests.

-The Outback has two Truevision boxes and an Astro box as well as Banglamung cable tv, which shows Aussie Network [for Aussie Rules] and also some Championship UK football via GMM.
+The Outback has two Truevision boxes as well as Banglamung cable tv, which shows Aussie Network [for Aussie Rules] and also some Championship UK football via GMM.
 We have also recently added 365Sport TV and ThaiExpat TV which give us other alternatives, even when the satellite broadcasts fail due to rain and storms.
 For example you can now watch Match of the Day and the Football League at Sunday lunchtime.